soulwing/cas-mock-server/README.md

 After creating your provider, you must arrange to make it available on the classpath of the mock CAS server.
-Assuming you are using the mock CAS server variant that runs on top of Tomcat, you can do this by creating a custom container image based on the `cas-mock-server` and copying the provider's JAR file into Tomcat's `lib\` directory.
+Assuming you are using the mock CAS server variant that runs on top of Tomcat, you can do this by creating a custom container image based on `cas-mock-server` image and copying the provider's JAR file into Tomcat's `lib\` directory.